rust-unofficial/patterns/idioms/str-vs-string.md

 Ferris: false
 ```

 But wait, that's not all!
 There is more to this story.
 It's very likely that you may say: that doesn't matter, I will never be using a `&'static str` as an input anways (as we did when we used `"Ferris"` as an input to our example).
 Even ignoring this case we will find that using `&str` will give us more flexibility than using `&String`.
-Let's now take an example where someone gives us a sentance, and we want to determine if any of the words in the sentence has a word that contains three consecutive vowels.
+Let's now take an example where someone gives us a sentence, and we want to determine if any of the words in the sentence has a word that contains three consecutive vowels.
 We probably should make use of the function we have already defined and simply feed in each word from the sentence.
 An example of this could look like this:

 ``` rust
 fn main() {